Love bombing is being “carpet-bombed” with over-the-top gestures of love.

-Love bombers are people who bombard you with affection, attraction, gifts, and sweet words after you’ve just met them or started dating them.
+Love bombers will often bombard you with love, praise, gifts, and sweet words after you’ve just met them or started dating them.

 “If you love me, you’ll do it.
 If you don’t, I’ll feel horrible.”